List of The Nanny characters: C.C. Babcock

-Chastity Claire "C.C."
-Babcock is a business associate of Maxwell and the antagonist of the series, portrayed by actress Lauren Lane.
+Chastity Claire Babcock is a business associate of Maxwell and the antagonist of the series, portrayed by actress Lauren Lane.
 She is referred to as "C.C." throughout the series, with her full name only being revealed in the series finale.

 C.C. comes from wealth like Maxwell, and has worked with him for almost 20 years.
 Maxwell has a long-lasting rivalry with Andrew Lloyd Webber, which was started when C.C. convinced Maxwell to pass on the opportunity to produce the musical Cats.
 C.C. harbors an intense crush on Maxwell and tries to move in on him after his first wife died; Maxwell, however, remains seemingly oblivious to C.C.'s advances.
 When Fran comes to work as the new nanny, C.C. immediately views her as a threat.
 Once Maxwell and Fran become engaged, C.C. plunges into depression, gains weight, loses her sanity, and has to be institutionalized for three months (a plot line written to coincide with Lane's real-life pregnancy).
 Under duress, C.C. eventually realizes that her feelings for Maxwell are unreciprocated, and decides to re-evaluate her life.

 C.C. is typically portrayed as a functioning alcoholic, as well as egocentric, mean-spirited, tactless, a snob, and uncaring.
 She is particularly shown to be uncaring in her inability to remember the names of Maxwell's children Maggie, Brighton, and Grace, whom she usually refers to as "the big one", "the boy", and "the little one", or by incorrect first names.
 She always addresses Fran as "Nanny Fine", even after Fran marries Maxwell and becomes the lady of the household.
 She has a keen mind for business and is happy to wheel and deal to get Maxwell and herself money and success.

 C.C.'s main opponent is Niles, the Sheffields' butler.
 Niles has supposedly despised her from the start, and frequently makes quips at her expense.
 However, from the middle of the series and onward, C.C. and Niles show sympathy for each other, feeling depressed when they cannot attack each other.
 However, when Niles suffers a mild heart attack, C.C. seems to be devastated until he regains consciousness.
 After refusing to marry Niles multiple times, a relationship later forms when C.C. realizes Niles is the one for her.
 C.C. later accepts Niles' proposal, gets married as Fran gives birth, and by the end of the series, they learn that they are expecting a child.